 While my husband and I have always lived frugally, both separately and now together, we started our minimalist journey around 5 years ago.

-OUR CURRENT MINIMALIST LIFE: Flash forward to the year 2020 and our financial minimalist family has accomplished SO MUCH together, from paying off $250,000 in debt to decluttering our entire home down to 8 suitcases and moving to live in Europe!
+Flash forward to 2021 and our financial minimalist family has accomplished SO MUCH together, from paying off $250,000 in debt to decluttering our entire home down to 8 suitcases and moving to live in Europe!

 I can honestly say that minimalism has made my family much happier, my children calmer, and we have more money to put towards activities and things we enjoy rather than spending it accumulating possessions.